HouzuoGuo/Aurinko/doc/Tutorial.md

     [:repair "os"]
     > {:ok true}

-Repair recovers collection from serious corrption by reproducing the whole collection and its indexes from its log file.
+Repair recovers collection from serious corruption by reproducing the whole collection and its indexes from its log file.
 Does not compress!

 Compress collection: *[:compress "collection_name"]*